praseedm/SO_Tag_Prediction/README.md

 # Stack Overflow tag prediction - Multi Label Classification
-Suggest the probable tags based on the content of question posted on Deep Learning Training by Stack Overflow using Multi-Label classification and NLP.
+Suggest the probable tags based on the content of question posted on Stack Overflow using Multi-Label classification and NLP.

 ## Goal : Predict relevent tags to stack overflow questions.
 ## Uses :